gboehl/dynare/README.md

 ```
 ./configure --with-boost-system=boost_system-mt --with-boost-filesystem=boost_filesystem-mt --with-slicot=/usr/local --with-matlab=<…> MATLAB_VERSION=<…> --disable-octave
 ```
 where the path and version of MATLAB are specified.
-Note that you should not put spaces in the MATLAB path, so you probably want to use something like `C:\Progra~1\MATLAB\…`.
+Note that you should use the MSYS2 notation and not put spaces in the MATLAB path, so you probably want to use something like `/c/Progra~1/MATLAB/…`.
 - Compile:
 ```
 make